Allicris/weather-app/README.md

 ## Technologies Used

--         OpenWeather website for the current day forecast and five-day forecast
+-OpenWeather website for the current day forecast and five-day forecast

--         Local Storage
+-Local Storage

--         Google Chrome Dev
+-Google Chrome Dev Extension